robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 So at this point we have identified a successful intrusion into our network and specific actions taken against our account.
 Let’s recap what those are:

-1. Brute force SSH Attack against an internet accessible EC2 instance was successful
+* A SSH brute force Attack against an internet accessible EC2 instance was successful.
-2. Malware was put on the EC2 instance and communicated with a known malicious IP address
+* Malware was put on the EC2 instance and communicated with a known malicious IP address.
-3. The IAM credentials for the server were stolen, published to S3, and used to perform reconnaissance against the account
+* The IAM credentials for the server were stolen, published to S3, and used to perform reconnaissance against the account.
-4. An S3 bucket was made public and encryption was removed - most likely for data exfiltration Now that we’ve identified the attacker’s actions we need to stop them from performing any additional activities, restore our systems to their previous configurations, and protect our resources so this can’t happen again.
-For each of the following vulnerabilities, develop a remediation using AWS native policy and a DevSecOps approach to alerting and remediation during future attacks.
-(Answers are not shared with Attendees)
+* An S3 bucket was made public and encryption was removed - most likely for data exfiltration.

+Now that we’ve identified the attacker’s actions we need to stop them from performing any additional activities, restore our systems to their previous configurations, and protect our resources so this can’t happen again.
+For each of the following vulnerabilities, develop a remediation using AWS native policies and a DevSecOps approach to alerting and remediation during future attacks.

+What remediations should you put in place:

-A.>	EC2 Brute Force attack:
+1. EC2 Brute Force attack:
-a.
-(Answers) Reduce access to only specific IP’s
-i.
-Update Security Groups to reduce Port 22 access to MyIP (Manual intervention)
-b.
-(Answers) Act upon alert on failed SSH attempts that blocks the IP address automatically (Lambda adds NACL)
-c.
-(Answers) Improve username/password combinations (Switch back to key pairs and Run Command) B.>	Malware Infection:
-a.
-(Answers) Automate GuardDuty finding to NACL blocking (GD findings -> CloudWatch event -> Lambda -> NACL) C.>	EC2 Credential Theft:
-a.
-(Answers) Rotate keys so the IAM credentials stop being useful (Stop and Start Instance, and TBD)
+2. Malware Infection:
+3. EC2 Credential Theft:
-b.
-(Answers) Change IAM credentials to least privilege (Demonstrate better policy) D.>	S3 Bucket Policy
+4. S3 Bucket Policy
-a.
-(Answers) Reestablish access rules (Look at Config)
-b.
-(Answers) Change S3 bucket access to only S3 Endpoint (VPC Routing)
-c.
-(Answers) Automate unencrypted bucket findings and lockdown (CloudWatch events and Lambda) E.>	General Best Practice
+5. General Best Practice
-a.
-Look at Inspector for findings/remediations

-## Remediate
+## Respond and Remediate

 Before we get ahead of ourselves, we must stop any further actions from taking place.
 This requires removing the foothold in our environment, revoking any active credentials or removing those credentials capabilities, and blocking further actions by the attacker.